bigratmonster/bigrat.monster/readme.md

 ## Important things

 **If are the owner or the copyright holder of the [big rat] image, please [contact me][email-copyright].**
-I would like to have your approval for us to host your image and to sell merch [which are inspired (not your image) by the rat][actual-merch-site].
+I would like to have your approval for us to host your image.

 ## [merch.bigrat.monster]

 The website is owned and operated by [humboldt123].
-That website is a joke, [visit the real store][actual-merch-site].
+That website is a joke, the merch store has closed.

 Please [contact him][email-skrub] for any content removals.